London’s best oyster bars

 Oystermen Seafood Bar & Kitchen, Covent Garden

 Close your eyes and you could be at an authentic seaside restaurant.
 Open them again and you’ll be in one of London’s buzziest places to enjoy oysters.
 Oystermen opened in 2017 as a venture by friends Matt Lovell and Rob Hampton, and now boasts Sebastian Luisetto (formerly of La Gavroche) in the kitchen.
 Hunt out the blackboards for the constantly changing daily specials and rocks selection.
-The sweet and creamy Louët-Feisser is not to be missed but, for something really special, try the Oyster Martini cocktail: a hedonistic concoction of Oyster 44 vodka, Boxer gin and vermouth poured over a fresh oyster.
+We love the Kilpatrick oysters dressed in bacon, spiced Worcestershire sauce, and cream, but for something really special, try the Oyster Martini cocktail: a hedonistic concoction of Oyster 44 vodka, Boxer gin and vermouth poured over a fresh oyster.

 32 Henrietta Street, WC2E 8NA, visit oystermen.co.uk